Trade and development

 The Bali Ministerial Conference in December 2013 established a mechanism to review and analyse the implementation of special and differential treatment provisions.
 The mechanism will provide members an opportunity to analyse and review all aspects of implementation of S&D provisions contained in multilateral WTO agreements, Ministerial and General Council decisions - with the possibility to make recommendations to the relevant WTO bodies.

 Least-developed countries (LDCs) are the poorest members of the world community.
-Among the 49 LDCs designated by the United Nations, 34 have become WTO members (see list) while another nine LDCs are at different stages of negotiations to join the WTO.
+Among the 47 LDCs designated by the United Nations, 36 have become WTO members while another nine LDCs are at different stages of negotiations to join the WTO (see list).

 WTO agreements include provisions aimed at increasing LDCs’ trade opportunities and allowing LDCs flexibility in implementing WTO rules.
-A revised WTO Work Programme for LDCs (WT/COMTD/LDC/11/Rev.1), agreed by WTO members in June 2013, looks at systemic issues of interest to LDCs in the multilateral trading system.
+The Sub-Committee on LDCs looks at systemic issues of interest to LDCs in the multilateral trading system, based on an agreed Work Programme for the LDCs.

 Since the launching of the Doha Round in November 2001, trade and development issues related to special and differential treatment have been negotiated in the CTD meeting in Special Session.

-WTO Working Groups were created during the Doha Ministerial Conference
+Additionally, two WTO Working Groups were created during the Doha Ministerial Conference in November 2001:

 Other WTO bodies also consider trade and development issues.